Tensor Tomography on Asymptotically Hyperbolic Surfaces: Introduction

-Another important feature of this work lies in the fact that since the original manifold $M^\circ$ is non-compact, addressing ``boundary behavior'' involves a choice of extension of $SM^\circ$ all the way to $\partial M$.
+Another important feature of this work lies in the fact that since the original manifold $M^\circ$ is non-compact, addressing ``boundary behavior'' involves a choice of extension of $SM^\circ$ and $S^*M^\circ$ (the unit sphere and cosphere bundle respectively), all the way to $\partial M$.
 As is observed below, for AH surfaces the compactification compatible with fiberwise Fourier decomposition ($\OSM$ below) differs from the extension resolving geodesic transport equations (${}^b \overline{S^* M}$ below).
 Then the reconstruction of tensor fields requires appropriate pairings between objects that are well-behaved (in the sense of being polyhomogeneous conormal on them) on each of the two: to address fiberwise Fourier content, it is best to consider tensor fields that extend naturally to $\OSM$, while the geodesic vector field and thus relevant geodesically invariant distributions are well-behaved on ${}^b \overline{S^* M}$.

 Several future directions are of interest.
-An obvious first goal is to extend the range characterization and reconstruction results of this article to symmetric tensors of odd rank on the hyperbolic disk.
-By analogy with the methods here, we expect this to require explicit understanding of the range of the hyperbolic X-ray transform on tensors of rank 1, as well as inversion formulas for it.
-Such results are not readily available in the literature at the moment.
-Another direction of interest is to develop an explicit reconstruction method for the solenoidal part of a symmetric tensor on hyperbolic space of arbitrary dimension.
+One would be to develop an explicit reconstruction method for the solenoidal part of a symmetric tensor on hyperbolic space of arbitrary dimension.
+In another direction, it would be desirable to generalize the reconstruction results beyond the constant curvature setting.
+For the reconstruction from X-ray data (Theorem \ref{thm:reconsXray}), it is reasonable to expect that our method would apply in the AH surface case under suitable geometric assumptions, such as an analogue of simplicity (see Section \ref{sssec:template}).
+On the other hand, our reconstruction procedure from the normal operator (Theorem \ref{thm:recons_normal}) relies on the orthogonality of the X-ray transforms of the iterated tt components (Theorem \ref{thm:dataDecomp}), and it is unclear if one should expect an analogous result to hold in the non-constant curvature setting.

 We now state the main results and provide an outline of the remainder of the article at the end.